hpcleuven/VscDocumentation/source/data/tier1data/clients/python_client.rst

 Logging in
 ----------

-There are three ways to authenticate with the Python-iRODSclient.
+There are three ways to authenticate with the Python-iRODSclient:

-1) Follow the instructions on the `ManGO portal <https://mango.vscentrum.be/>`_ > 'How to Connect' > 'Python Client on Windows'.
+1. Follow the instructions on the `ManGO portal <https://mango.vscentrum.be/>`_
-This method, despit the title, should work for any operating system.
+   > 'How to Connect' > 'Python Client on Windows'.
+This method, despite the title, should work for any operating system.

-2) Windows users can download `iinit.exe <https://rdmrepo-proxy.icts.kuleuven.be/artifactory/coz-p-foz-generic-public/iinit.exe>`_.
+2. Windows users can download `iinit.exe <https://rdmrepo-proxy.icts.kuleuven.be/artifactory/coz-p-foz-generic-public/iinit.exe>`_.
    Double click on the file and enter your zone name in the window that pops up.
 You might need to put the file in a folder that doesn't require administrator rights.

-3) Linux users can first authenticate with :ref:`icommands`.
+3. Linux users can first authenticate with :ref:`icommands`.
    Then, they create a second configuration file as follows:

    .. code-block:: sh